The RAMI and Standardization Board members and contributors along with their European hosts, visiting the Alba facility.

 The 2011 work plan will focus on finalizing the technical specifications for the electrical motors, cryovalves, heat exchangers and water pumps for the cooling water system, and sensors and connectors before expanding the work to other components such as the other valves and cameras for safety and operation.

-Regarding PCR-300, the on-going Project Change Request for updating the RAMI requirements and the update of the RAMI targets in the Project Requirements, the Board expressed its support to the new IO approach to define the requirements as availability targets per main function, rather than per plant system.
+Regarding PCR-300, the ongoing Project Change Request for updating the RAMI requirements and the update of the RAMI targets in the Project Requirements, the Board expressed its support to the new ITER Organization approach to define the requirements as availability targets per main function, rather than per plant system.

-The last day of the meeting was devoted to the contribution of the DAs to both RAMI and standardization programs.
+The last day of the meeting was devoted to the contribution of the Domestic Agencies to both RAMI and standardization programs.

-The Board members were also invited by F4E to visit the Alba Synchrotron Light Source
+The Board members were also invited by the European agency to visit the Alba Synchrotron Light Source

 located near Barcelona, which is nearing the end of its commissioning phase.